NorskRegnesentral/nao-remote/README.md

 # Optional requirements
-* Choreographe for creating new behaviors
+* Choregraphe for creating new behaviors
 * OpenSSL for generating a self-signed certificate
 * The NAO Linux developer tools for your robot if you wish to cross-compile pyzmq and Python yourself (link if possible).